chaiyixiao/CryptogramTeamWork/GroupProject/Docs/ProjectPlan.md

 		- almost complete use case model
 		- supplementary requirements

-- **Solution Analysis & Design**: to establish a candidate software achitecture, which includes: to design components, functions, and their connections; to analysis how components are deployed on devices; and to design the static class structure
+- **Solution Analysis & Design**: to establish a candidate software architecture, which includes: to design components, functions, and their connections; to analysis how components are deployed on devices; and to design the static class structure

 	- _Entrance criteria_: partial business modeling and partial requirements analysis finished; team-wide agreement
-	- _Exit criteria_: stable and validated vision and achitecture; major risks addressed/resovled; a detailed/accurate construction plan; team-wide agreement on the plan; and the following deliverables:
+	- _Exit criteria_: stable and validated vision and architecture; major risks addressed/resolved; a detailed/accurate construction plan; team-wide agreement on the plan; and the following deliverables:
-		- design/achitecture document
+		- design/architecture document
 		- component diagram
 		- deployment diagram
 		- class diagram